 However, where the dividend is payable to a non-resident or a foreign company.
 The tax shall be deducted under Section 195 in accordance with relevant DTAA.

 Rates of TDS on dividend income

-Rates of TDS on dividend income depends upon the type of assessee receiving dividend and the instrument on which dividend is distributed.
+Rates of TDS on dividend income depend upon the type of assessee receiving the dividend and the instrument of dividend distribution.
 This can be easily understandable via the following table:-

 Category of Assessee